+All healthcare organizations are subject to cybersecurity incidents.
 As connected hospital systems and bedside devices have proliferated, the risk for network infiltration and cybersecurity attacks has grown in tandem.
-Healthcare experiences twice the number of cyberattacks as other industries according to cybersecurity firm Fortinet, largely due to the rise of connected systems and many vendors (more access points), the rich volume and value of patient data, and an early state of cybersecurity maturity.
+Healthcare experiences twice the number of cyberattacks as other industries according to cybersecurity firm Fortinet, largely due to the rise of connected systems and the number of vendors (more access points), the rich volume and value of patient data, and an early state of cybersecurity maturity.

 ECRI notes that security attacks can “render devices or systems inoperative, degrade their performance, or expose or compromise the data they hold, all of which can severely hinder the delivery of patient care and put patients at risk.”
 In summary, an attack could essentially pause typical operations at your hospital.

 ECRI recommends identifying, protecting, and monitoring all remote access points and adhering to recommended cybersecurity practices to prevent hackers from accessing protected health information (PHI) or otherwise compromising the systems your staff relies on for patient care.

 In addition to this, we recommend creating an actionable business continuity plan that is supported by redundant systems and is a truly comprehensive approach that enables you to deliver critical services without interruption.
 A great place to start is our Healthcare IT Recovery: 4 Business Continuity Myths Debunked resource to ensure you understand the real risks and begin preparations for when an attack occurs (and as we all know, it is when rather than if).